 The carpet beetle has an oval shaped body that is black with a pattern of white and orange/red scales.
 The carpet beetle will feed on a wide variety of plant and animal products such as hair, horns, feathers, silk, fur, rye flour, and wheat.
 Like their name suggests, the carpet beetle prefers feeding on carpets, clothing, and other textiles.
 During the summer, adults are typically found outdoors on flowers feeding on pollen and nectar.
-The carpet beetle is commonly brought indoors on cut flowers.
+These paper/fabric pests are commonly brought indoors on cut flowers.

 CASEMAKING CLOTH MOTH

 Adult moths are about 6mm in length when their wings are folded and have a brownish color.
 There are 3 dark spots on their wings that often become faded as the moth ages.
 Larvae feed on wool clothing, carpets, rugs, felt, taxidermy mounts, fur, hair, feathers and lint.
 The larvae construct a silk-like case which they will occupy and carry with them.
 This case is open at both ends and the larvae can feed out of either end.